mikrono/tModLoaderWiki_kr_ko/Expert-Cross-Mod-Content.md

 ```
 Weak References are hard, but a neat to do.
 Many things, however, are much better off handled with Mod.Call.
 I hope this guide will help you choose the best approach to cross-mod content.

+## Testing
+You may mistakenly think that your weak reference is working because you disabled the weakly referenced mod and your mod still loads.
+This is a false positive.
+To properly test weak references, you must disable the referenced mod and then close and re-open tModLoader.

 ## Recommendations
 The best practice is to put all code that directly uses a weakReference (potentially optional one), in a separate class.
 This can make sure the JIT (Just-In-Time) compiler never has to resolve such references when they aren't available, preventing a crash.